Shamilv05/FizzBuzz/README.md

 # FizzBuzz
-Implementation of FizzBuzz algorithms without using % operator
+Implementation of FizzBuzz algorithm without using % operator
 ## Getting Started
 These instructions will help you to run this programm
 ### Installing